Cleveland State University

-Plans were put in place for a comprehensive renovation of the tower.
-The project involved the replacement of the 20th floor mezzanine roof system and the replacement of the 20th floor’s mechanical room exterior wall’s panels, steel siding and louvers.
-Plans also included cleaning the tower’s precast concrete panels and a 100% sealant replacement on all four sides of the towers, from the seventh floor up to the cooling towers at the top of the building.
+The project involved the replacement of the 20th floor mezzanine roof system, the replacement of the 20th floor’s mechanical room exterior wall’s panels, steel siding and louvers and cleaning the tower’s precast concrete panels and a 100% sealant replacement on all four sides of the towers, from the seventh floor up to the cooling towers at the top of the building.

 With the goal of sealing the tower’s concrete panels to withstand high winds and driving rain for the long-term, CSU architects tapped the expertise of Construction Resources Inc. (CRI), an established building exterior consulting firm known for high-performance, sustainable exterior restoration projects with a reputation for resolving especially challenging building envelope performance issues.
 CRI had successfully corrected problems on several other CSU building exteriors.

 After analyzing Rhodes Tower, from the top roof systems to the library roof below, which forms the base of the tower, CRI identified the source of the leaking and determined the best solution.
 “Our goal was to give CSU a low-maintenance solution for the longest lifespan success with the best products available in the industry,” said Bud Griffith, CRI president and project consultant.